ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 ### Add sanity check

 - ReFrame, by default, makes no assumption about whether a test is successful or not.
-- A test must provide a validation function
+- A test must provide a validation function that asserts whether the test was successful
-- ReFrame provides a rich set of utility functions that help matching patterns and extract values from the test’s output
+- ReFrame provides utility functions that help matching patterns and extract values from the test’s output
 - Here we match a string from stdout

 ```python